1908 New York to Paris Race: The 1908 New York to Paris Race

 The winning Thomas Flyer is on display in Reno, Nevada, at the National Automobile Museum, alongside the trophy.

 World Race 2011

-While the planned Great Race 2008 was cancelled as the approval and permits to travel through China were recalled, a second effort was mounted in 2011.
+While a planned Great Race 2008 was cancelled as the approval and permits to travel through China were recalled, a second effort was mounted in 2011.
 World Race 2011 began in Times Square April 14, 2011, as competitors set out to retrace the route taken in 1908 from New York to Paris.
-Ultimately, four of the starting vehicles, the oldest being a 1929 Ford Model A, a 1932 Ford 3 Window Coupe, the 1967 Volkswagen Beetle, and a 2007 Chevrolet multi-fueled Corvette, reached the Eiffel Tower in Paris on July 21, 2011.
+Ultimately, four of the starting vehicles, a 1929 Ford Model A, a 1932 Ford 3 Window Coupe, a 1967 Volkswagen Beetle, and a multi-fueled 2007 Chevrolet Corvette, reached the Eiffel Tower in Paris on July 21, 2011.
 Participating in the 2011 race was Jeff Mahl, the great-grandson of George Schuster, the winning driver of the 1908 New York to Paris Race.